Molecular Dynamics Modeling

 The textbook for this course is:

-• Understanding Molecular Simulation, by Daan Frenkel and Berend Smit, Academic Press 1996.
+• Understanding Molecular Simulation, by Daan Frenkel and Berend Smit, Academic Press, 2nd edition 2004.

 Other relevant material will be taken from: